JoshisonGitHub/TypescriptProject/Guide for Learners.md

 ### Code Legibility

-In Javascript it can become difficult to decifer code, especially when working on a project with others.
-This is due to Javascript being vary lenient with the user in terms of what code is acceptable to be run, as Javascript is very good at intepreting code:
+In Javascript it can become difficult to decifer code, especially when working on a project with others, because Javascript is particularly good at interpretting code, it is very lenient with users in terms of the code it will accept to be run.
+For example Javascript will:

-- Miss spelt a string, Javascript will intepret it correctly
+- interpret a miss-spelt word correctly
-- Forgot a semicolon at the end of a line, Javascript will assume it exists
+- assume the existance of a forgotten semicolon at the end of a line
-- Didn't assign a type to a variable, Javascript will assign one for you
+- assign a tpye to a varibable

-The problem is, due to this leniency, it can be hard for programmers to understand the code, due to so much being internally intepreted by Javascript.
+Unfortunately this leniency can make it hard for programmers to understand the code, as so much is internally intepreted by Javascript.

-Typescript on the other hand is much more strict, expecting the user to assign types to variables, add semicolons at the end of lines and to correctly spell strings.
-This causes code to be much easier to understand at it is all presented in front of the programmer, rather than being internally intepreted.
-Furthermore, it is more advantageous for programmers to learn these proper coding practises, such as ending lines with semicolons, as it is vital for maintaining code.
+Typescript on the other hand is much stricter, expecting the user to assign types to variables, add semicolons at the end of lines and to correctly spell strings.
+This enables code to be more easilty understood as it is immediately visible to the programmer, rather than being internally intepreted.
+Furthermore, it is advantageous for programmers to learn these proper coding practises, such as ending lines with semicolons, as this is vital for maintaining code.

 ### Code Maintainability